The Truth About Misleading Claims Made by SSDI Attorneys

-In Allsup's nearly 30 year history, no claimant representative has ever been sanctioned, much less barred, from representing claimants by the SSA.
+In Allsup's more than 30 year history, no claimant representative has ever been sanctioned, much less barred, from representing claimants by the SSA.

 5. Some say that attorneys develop professional rapport with administrative law judges (ALJs) who are also attorneys.

-You should know that Allsup has found (in its nearly 30 years) that most ALJs seek and develop a rapport with those representatives who are Social Security Disability
+You should know that Allsup has found (in its more than 30 years) that most ALJs seek and develop a rapport with those representatives who are Social Security Disability

 experts and who thoroughly prepare and document their cases - placing a priority on knowing the individual's case, attention to detail and accurate documentation of the individual's SSDI claim for benefits.

-For nearly 30 years, Allsup's claimant representatives have demonstrated and continue to demonstrate a high level of professionalism and a dedication to presenting well-documented cases.
+For more than 30 years, Allsup's claimant representatives have demonstrated and continue to demonstrate a high level of professionalism and a dedication to presenting well-documented cases.

 6. A lawyer said I can apply on my own because it's easy to do, and I don't need a lawyer unless I get denied and have to file an appeal.